Solution of the v-representability problem on a one-dimensional torus: Conclusions and outlook

-\item If one considers a Kohn--Sham system then the potential from a density-potential inversion is usually decomposed as $v=\vext + \vH + \vxc$.
-Here, the Hartree potential fulfils (in a 3d continuous setting) the Poisson equation $-\Delta\vH = 4\pi\rho$ and so for $\rho\in H^1$ it holds $\vH\in H^3$.
+\item If one considers a Kohn--Sham system then the potential from a density-potential inversion is usually decomposed as $v=\vext + \vH + \vxc$, the external potential, the Hartree potential and the exchange-correlation contribution.
+The Hartree potential fulfils (now in a 3d continuous setting) the Poisson equation $-\Delta\vH = 4\pi\rho$ and so for $\rho\in H^1$ it holds $\vH\in H^3$.
 Analogous to that the exchange-correlation potential is sometimes considered as the effect of a fictitious `xc density', $-\Delta\vxc = 4\pi\rhoxc$ \cite{Andrade2011}.
 But assuming a regular $\vext$ we thus have from a general $v\in H^{-1}$ that also $\vxc\in H^{-1}$ which means $\rhoxc\in H^{-3}$ which is anything but a usual density distribution.
 So the current analysis indicates that the exchange-correlation potential cannot be generally assumed to be the effect of a fictitious charge density.

 \item The formulation can be extended to general particle numbers by extending the constrained search over the full Fock space.
 Densities integrating to a non-integer number would not be $N$-representable anymore in a strict sense, since there is not an integer-particle state generating that density.
 Yet, this definition is also readily extended to Fock space.
-To differentiate from the integer case, perhaps $\mathcal{F}$(ock)-representable density would be a suitable name.
 A notable difference compared to the presented formulation is that the constant of the potential determines the particle number to some extent: to each integer density a closed interval of constants would be associated and for non-integer densities a unique constant.
 So the potential space would not be a simple equivalence class of $H^{-1}$, but have a more involved equivalence class structure.
 This new complication could be avoided by going all the way to a grand canonical setting with a finite temperature.
 Since the entropy can by bounded by the kinetic energy \citep[Appendix E]{seidl2017sphericalSCE}, one could still work with $\rho \in \densset$.
-The entropy works as a smoothener, similar to the Moreau--Yosida regularization \citep{penz2023MY-ZMP}, so might even lead to some form of differentiability as in its one-body reduced density matrix counterpart \citep{GiesbertzRuggenthaler2019, SutterGiesbertz2023}. \end{itemize}
+The entropy works as a smoothener, similar to the Moreau--Yosida regularization \citep{penz2023MY-ZMP}, so might even lead to some form of differentiability as in its one-body reduced density matrix counterpart \citep{GiesbertzRuggenthaler2019, SutterGiesbertz2023}. \end{enumerate}

 \begin{appendix}